DoctorWkt/CSCv2/Instructions.md

    because the nibble value was 10 ..
 15, or we have the original nibble value in the B register because the nibble value was 0 ..
 9.

-6. For nibble values 10 and upwards (*xzxC*), set A to 0x4.
-We now have the correct ASCII character 'A' ..
+6. For nibble values 10 and upwards (*xzxC*), set A to 0x4: we now have the correct ASCII character 'A' ..
 'F' in the A/B registers.

-   For all other nibble values, set A to 0x3.
-We now have the correct ASCII digits '0' ..
+   For all other nibble values, set A to 0x3: we now have the correct ASCII digits '0' ..
 '9' in the A/B registers.

 7. Print out the ASCII character in the A/B registers to the UART.